Ecommerce CRO is one of the most important elements to growing an ecommerce business.

 This is more of an ecommerce merchandising tip but improving customer experience will go a long way to increasing conversions.
 The main idea here is to make sure the buyer’s journey is as frictionless as possible.

-Customer experience can be a hard thing to figure out, especially if it’s your own store as your natural biases will impact what you see and it’s not always clear where the stop points are.
+Customer experience can be hard to figure out, especially if it’s your own store as your natural biases will impact what you see and it’s not always clear where the friction points are.

 To test your stores buyer journey, put yourself in your customer’s shoes and shop your own store: